top of page

 DSC03193.JPG

-Mending What's Broken:
+Putting the Pieces Together; Mending What's Broken:

-how the metaphors and art of Kintsugi can help us put the pieces together
+how the metaphors and art of Kintsugi can help us

-First, you might be wondering what is Kintsugi? :)
+First, you might be wondering what is Kintsugi?

 Kintsugi is an ancient Japanese art in which broken pottery is mended with glue and gold honoring and highlighting the cracks rather than hiding them.
 The belief is the pottery is stronger and more valuable after the breakage and mending.
-Kintsugi is a powerful metaphor and physical art practice to explore layers of meaning of broken, to look at the pieces in new ways, and notice the 'glue' in our lives that assist us to mend, navigate challenging times and keep on going.

 Narrative Practices honor and acknowledge the layers of influence that impact our view of self, other and the world around us.